psycedelicAI/AI-Continuity-Architecture-Method/README.md

 It may be created through a Freeze State, but it is not necessarily identical to a complete Freeze State.

-It is designed to transfer the relevant state of a body of work between:
+It is designed to transfer relevant project state between:

 - AI sessions;
 - AI models;